 Water is often ignored in dairy herd nutrition.
 However, it is the first nutrient.
-Unrestricted access to clean, fresh drinking water is essential for dairy cow productivity, health and welfare, be that under normal conditions or during/after adverse events.
+Unrestricted access to clean, fresh drinking water is essential for dairy cow productivity, health and welfare.

 Cows are sensitive to water access and quality problems

 A cow's body is between 60-80 per cent water.
 Milk is 87 per cent water.
 Water is essential for regulation of body temperature, rumen fermentation, flow of feed through the digestive tract, nutrient absorption, metabolism and waste removal.
 Water also has structural and functional roles in all cells and all body fluids.